Carlo Ginzburg: Career

-He subsequently held teaching positions at the University of Bologna, the University of California, Los Angeles (1988–2006), and the Scuola Normale Superiore di Pisa.
-His fields of interest range from the Italian Renaissance to early modern European history, with contributions to art history, literary studies, and the theory of historiography.
+Ginzburg subsequently held teaching positions at the University of Bologna, the University of California, Los Angeles (1988–2006), and the Scuola Normale Superiore di Pisa.
+In 1975–76, he taught at the Institute for Advanced Study of Princeton University on a Fulbright grant.
+His fields of interest ranged from the Italian Renaissance to early modern European history, with contributions to art history, literary studies, and the theory of historiography.

+He is considered to be among the founders of the subdiscipline of microhistory.
+In an obituary, Maria Galeotti credited him with helping establish "an entire field of study dedicated to society's marginalized and forgotten figures."
+In 1966, he published The Night Battles, an examination of the benandanti visionary folk tradition found in 16th- and 17th-century Friuli.
+In 1976 he published The Cheese and the Worms, which examined the beliefs of Italian heretic Menocchio from Friuli.
+He returned to looking at the visionary traditions of early modern Europe for his 1989 book Ecstasies: Deciphering the Witches' Sabbath.

 In 1979, Ginzburg formally requested that Pope John Paul II open the Inquisition Archives.
-While the immediate response of the Vatican has not yet come to light, a limited group of scholars had been granted access by 1991.
-In January 1998 the archives were formally opened to "qualified researchers."
-Cardinal Ratzinger (who later became Pope Benedict XVI) credited Ginzburg, and his 1979 letter, as having been instrumental in the Vatican's decision to open these archives.
+While the immediate response of the Vatican had not yet come to light, a limited group of scholars were granted access by 1991.
+In January 1998, the archives were formally opened to "qualified researchers".
+Cardinal Ratzinger (who later became Pope Benedict XVI) credited Ginzburg and his 1979 letter as having been instrumental in the Vatican's decision to open these archives.
 Ginzburg had his doubts about using statistics to reach a judgment about the period.
-“In many cases, we don’t have the evidence, the evidence has been lost,” said Ginzburg.
+"In many cases, we don't have the evidence, the evidence has been lost", said Ginzburg.

 Along with Paul Ginsborg, Marcello Flores, Sergio Luzzatto, Claudio Pavone, Enzo Traverso, etc., Ginzburg called, in January 2007, for the rejection of a bill, presented by Justice Minister Clemente Mastella, that would have outlawed Holocaust denial.
 They argued that Italy's legislation was sufficient to cope with such acts.
 The amended bill finally restricted itself to reinforcing sentences concerning hate speech.

-He was awarded the 2010 Balzan Prize and was elected an International Member of the American Philosophical Society in 2013.
+Ginzburg was awarded the 2010 Balzan Prize and was elected an International Member of the American Philosophical Society in 2013.